Chinese mainland reports one new imported COVID-19 case

-The new imported case was reported in Guangdong, the commission said, adding that one new suspected case imported from abroad were reported in Shanghai.
+The new imported case was reported in Shanghai, the commission said, adding that one new suspected case imported from abroad was reported in Fujian.

-Of the total imported cases, 1,666 had been discharged from hospitals after recovery, and 43 remained hospitalized with two in severe conditions, the commission said.
+Of all the imported cases on the mainland, 1,687 had been discharged from hospitals after recovery, and 45 remained hospitalized, the commission said.

 No deaths had been reported from the imported cases.